Jack Layton Ferry Terminal: Third terminal location (1972–present)

+The third terminal was inaugurated in January 1972, situated approximately 100 meters to the east of the previous terminal.
+This new terminal was an integral component of a comprehensive waterfront development project initiated in 1964, with an initial budget of 85 million dollars.
+The project culminated in the early 1970s, resulting in the construction of the Harbour Castle Hilton and Harbour Square condominiums, as well as the filling in of the Bay Street shipping slip.
+The project’s total cost amounted to 250 million dollars.

+The new terminal was constructed at a cost of CA$519,000.
+However, unlike its predecessor, it lacked a waiting room due to the temporary suspension of ferry operations during the winter months.
+Consequently, it encountered significant crowding issues during its inaugural season.
+Metro Parks Commissioner Tommy Thompson expressed dissatisfaction with the terminal’s location and layout.

+To address the access to Bay Street, a new service road/pedestrian walkway was constructed, incurring a cost of approximately one million dollars for Metro and the City of Toronto.
+This road was completed after the terminal’s opening in 1972 and served the condominium-hotel complex surrounding the terminal.

+Minor upgrades have been implemented to replace the original ticket booths with newer and larger ones situated north of the original entrance, partially covered by a canopy.

 In 2012, the Toronto City Council voted unanimously to rename the terminal in honour of the late Jack Layton, who served as a Toronto city councillor, and led the NDP and Official Opposition.
 In 2013, on the second anniversary of Layton's death, the terminal was formally renamed and a bronze statue of Layton riding on a tandem bicycle was installed at the site.

 New Terminal

 In 2015, a winning design was announced for a renovation and redesign of the terminal building.
 The first phase of construction is expected to be complete in April, 2019.

 Usage

 There is an estimated 1.2 million passengers to the station per year, mostly in the summer months.

 The three larger ferries are stored here during the winter months.
 The ferries' exposed decks are covered by a white tarp.